Guake/guake/README.rst

 Then use your favorite po editor, such as ``poedit``.

 Update NEWS
 -----------

-Add your change in the ``NEWS`` file.
-You can use the following command to generate the release note excerp:
+Update the `NEWS` file using the followng command:

 .. code-block:: bash

-    make install-locale
+    make release-note-news

-The ``ChangeLog`` files is not maintained but instead automatically populated by PBR when generating the distribution packages.
+The ``ChangeLog`` files is not maintained but instead automatically generated by PBR when building the distribution packages.

 Same goes for the `ChangeLog` file.

 Versionning
 -----------

 Versioning is automatically done using git tags.
-When a tag is pushed, a new version is automatically created by PBR.
+When a semver tag is pushed, a new version is automatically created by PBR.

 Travis build